Barankin-Type Bound for Constrained Parameter Estimation: Constrained estimation problem

-The columns of the matrix, $\Umat(\thetavec)$, span the feasible directions of the constrained set \cite{JOURNAL_CONSTRAINTS_EYAL,BenHaim}.
-Thus, the C-unbiasedness definition from \eqref{unbiased_cond_nec} implies that at any point, $\thetavec\in\Theta_\fvec$, only the components of the weighted bias vector, $\Wmat{\rm{E}}[\hat{\thetavec}-\thetavec;\thetavec]$, in the feasible directions of the constrained set must be zero, rather than the entire weighted bias vector.\\
+The columns of the matrix $\Umat(\thetavec)$ span the feasible directions of the constrained set \cite{JOURNAL_CONSTRAINTS_EYAL,BenHaim}.
+Thus, the C-unbiasedness definition from \eqref{unbiased_cond_nec} implies that at any point, $\thetavec\in\Theta_\fvec$, only the components of the weighted bias vector, $\Wmat{\rm{E}}[\hat{\thetavec}-\thetavec;\thetavec]$, in the feasible directions of the constrained set must be zero, rather than the entire weighted bias vector.
+It can be seen that if an estimator has zero mean-bias in the constrained set, {\it i.e.} ${\rm{E}}[\hat{\thetavec}-\thetavec;\thetavec]=\zerovec$, $\forall\thetavec\in \Theta_\fvec$, then it satisfies \eqref{unbiased_cond_nec} but not vice versa.
+Thus, the uniform C-unbiasedness condition is a weaker condition than requiring uniform mean-unbiasedness in the constrained set. \\

+\begin{example} For the special case of an unconstrained estimation problem, in which $K=0$, the matrix $\Umat(\thetavec)$ from \eqref{one} and \eqref{two} is an identity matrix, i.e. $\Umat(\thetavec)=\Imat_M$, and the parameter space is $\Theta_\fvec={\mathbb{R}}^M$.
+If we use $\Wmat=\Imat_M$, where the WMSE is reduced to the trace of the MSE matrix, then the uniform C-unbiasedness requirement in \eqref{unbiased_cond_nec} is reduced to the conventional uniform mean-unbiasedness:

+Thus, the C-unbiasedness, which is the Lehmann-unbiasedness under constraints, is the generalization of the conventional uniform mean-unbiasedness for the constrained setting. \end{example}